 In September 2015, the U.S. Food and Drug Administration, or FDA, granted orphan drug designation to BLU-554 for the treatment of HCC, and in January 2016, the FDA granted orphan drug designation to BLU-285 for the treatment of GIST and SM.
 In October 2016, the FDA granted fast track designation to BLU-285 for the treatment of patients with unresectable or metastatic GIST that progressed following treatment with imatinib and a second tyrosine kinase inhibitor and for the treatment of patients with unresectable or metastatic GIST with the PDGFR α D842V mutation regardless of prior therapy.
 In addition, in June 2017, the FDA granted breakthrough therapy designation to BLU-285 for the treatment of patients with unresectable or metastatic GIST harboring the PDGFR α D842V mutation, and in July 2017, the European Medicines Agency granted orphan drug designation to BLU-285 for the treatment of GIST.
-We have never generated any revenue from drug sales.
 We have not obtained regulatory approvals for any of our drug candidates.